hrwu1/ChromeAttention/README.md

 ## Contributing

 This is a modular architecture designed for incremental development.
-Each core module in `core/modules.js` can be implemented and tested independently.
+Each module in `background/modules.js` can be implemented and tested independently.

 ## License